 Sweet potatoes are a delicious alternative to the traditional potato.
 This humble vegetable are another superfood that will benefit your skin.
 Not only are they much sweeter but they contain beta-carotene which is converted to vitamin A in your body, another antioxidant your skill will thank you for.
 Vitamin A improves the appearance of wrinkles, decreases cell death and improves dry skin.
 Just a 100 gram serving will deliver four times the amount of recommended daily vitamin A!

 Red and yellow bell peppers are similar to sweet potatoes in that they are an easy way to get a high dose of beta-carotene which your body will convert into vitamin A. Not only this, but bell peppers are one of the best sources of vitamin C, just one cup of bell peppers provides an amazing 317% of your recommended daily intake.
 This will provide support for your immune system and help your body produce collagen which will keep your skin plump and firm.

-Last but by no means least is watermelon.
+Last but by no means least is watermelon, another one of the best superfoods for you skin.
 It may seem counter intuitive, but watermelon reduces water retention which can be the cause of puffiness under your eyes.
-This is thanks to its high concentration of water, and is a lot yummier and full of more minerals that just water!
+This is thanks to its high concentration of water, and is a lot yummier and full of more minerals than just water!
 It also has less sugar than other fruits, win win.